phedayat/python-scripts/README.md

 * n = 3 creates a triangle
 * n = 4 creates a square
 * n ≥ 5 creates stars with n points

+### Heap.py

+A script that shows how Heap's Algorithm works.
+Heap's Algorithm is meant for finding all the permutations of a list.
+If you have a list of length 3, the number of permutations will be 3! or 6.

+### Fern.py

+Uses Python with Turtle to draw a Barnsley Fern, a fractal that uses four affine transformations to plot out a fern.